‘The Last Goodbye’ is a perfect example of why Atomic Kitten’s reputation as purveyors of mid-tempo balladry was well-deserved.

 After several top ten hits, along came a mid-tempo ballad that almost changed the trajectory of Atomic Kitten’s career entirely.

 Martine McCutcheon turned up to play the pop game with her second album, and ‘I’m Over You’ was the perfect re-introduction.

-Billie Piper’s comeback needed to be a Britney-beater: bigger, bolder and better than anything preceding it.
-‘Day & Night’ did all of that and so much more
+Billie Piper’s comeback needed to be bigger, bolder and better than anything she’d released before.
+Fortunately, ‘Day & Night’ did just that.

 ‘Honey To The Bee’ rapidly transitions from whimsical daydream to horny gospel breakdown, with almost nowhere else for the song to go but orgasmic meltdown